madhulakkoju/BFTBrain/README.md

 ### Miyuki Automation Tool Overview

+Miyuki is an orchestration tool designed to simplify the deployment and management of BFTBrain experiments on Cloudlab.
+It handles machine provisioning, software setup, experiment execution, and result collection through a unified command-line interface.

 Miyuki can be used on any machine to instantiate Cloudlab instances and launch experiments.

 Due to legacy issues, each experiment consist of a `master` node, i.e. `controller`, and some `workers` node.
 They are two different Cloudlab experiments.